South Coast Summer Series: Tathra

 These trails are popular for their unique location along the coast with the Bundadung network, offering plenty of climbing and stunning beach views as riders wind their way through the eucalypts.

-Besides climbs and sweeping descents, all trails include obstacles such as log rollovers, gully drops and rocks to test riders’ mettle.
+Along with climbs and sweeping descents, all trails include obstacles such as log rollovers, gully drops, and rocks to test riders’ mettle.
 Ride at your own risk.

 Tathra Road, Tathra | visitnsw.com